lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/distributed_training.md

 efficiently.
 These models are part of the `torch.distributed` sub-package that ships with the main deep learning package.

-Easiest method to quickly prototype if the model is trainable in a multi-GPU setting is to wrap the exisiting model with the `torch.nn.DataParallel` class as shown below,
+The easiest method to quickly prototype if the model is trainable in a multi-GPU setting is to wrap the existing model with the `torch.nn.DataParallel` class as shown below,

 ```python
 model = torch.nn.DataParalell(model)